rjb-tech/hideout/src/pages/blog/blog-placeholder.md

 date: "2025-02-06"
 ---

 Hey I'm Ryne.
-I'm a software engineer with interests in digital signal processing and audio engineering.
+I'm a software engineer with interests in digital signal processing, audio engineering, and data privacy.
 Feel free to email me any cool sounds you made with the synthesizer!